paescebu/PolynomialRegressionSwift/README.md

 * [Warranty](#warranty)

 ## Features
+- **Uses Apple's Accelerate framework, for increased performance on Matrix operations**
 - Can calculate any degree of polynomial
-- Easy to implement
+- Easy to use
-- Very compact, one line usage
-- Also contains a custom matrix class for this project which handles doubles
+- Also contains a custom matrix class which allows to transpose a mtrix or multiply two matrices

 ## Example